apache/shenyu-website/content/en/projects/shenyu/custom-plugin/index.md

 ## Subscribe your plugin data and do customized jobs

-* Declare a new class named "A" and implements `org.dromara.shenyu.plugin.base.handler.PluginDataHandler`
+* Declare a new class named "A" and implements `org.apache.shenyu.plugin.base.handler.PluginDataHandler`

 ```java
 public interface PluginDataHandler {